jazzband/django-oauth-toolkit/docs/tutorial/tutorial_01.rst

 Start Your App
 --------------
 During this tutorial you will make an XHR POST from a Heroku deployed app to your localhost instance.
-Since the domain that will originate the request (the app on Heroku) is different than the destination domain (your local instance), you will need to install the `django-cors-headers <https://github.com/ottoyiu/django-cors-headers>`_ app.
+Since the domain that will originate the request (the app on Heroku) is different than the destination domain (your local instance), you will need to use the cors-middleware that we're providing.
 These "cross-domain" requests are by default forbidden by web browsers unless you use `CORS <http://en.wikipedia.org/wiki/Cross-origin_resource_sharing>`_.

-Create a virtualenv and install `django-oauth-toolkit` and `django-cors-headers`:
+Create a virtualenv and install `django-oauth-toolkit`:

 ::

-    pip install django-oauth-toolkit django-cors-headers
+    pip install django-oauth-toolkit

-Start a Django project, add `oauth2_provider` and `corsheaders` to the installed apps, and enable admin:
+Start a Django project, add `oauth2_provider` to the installed apps, and enable admin:

 .. code-block:: python